Truelite/python-unitd/README.md

 * `WebPort` (default: 6080): `host:port` to use for the http server / websocket
   server. `host:` can be omitted and defaults to `localhost`
 * `LogFile` (default: standard error): write log output to the given file
+* `WebConnectTimeout` (default: no timeout): exit if there is no http server / websocket connection before this amount of seconds